bereilhp/jsonSchemaValidator/README.md

 ## How to use it

-1. Create a POST request in Postman to the following address:
+1. Create a POST request using Postman to the following address:

 ````
 http://localhost:3000/jsonSchema
 ````

-2. Add on the body tab one of the two files in the json folder inside this project.
+2. Inside the Body of the request add one of the two files in the json folder inside this project.

 ### For example:
 `````